howonlee/howonlee.github.io/_posts/2018-01-03-Your%20Market%20Can%27t%20Learn%20XOR.md

 Doesn't neoliberal capitalism already do this in being similar to the optimization models that it uses in operations research?
 Why wouldn't people coopt this in existing firms already?
 ---

+Don't corporations already do AI things?
+---

+Aren't there adversarial perturbations?
+---
+There's adversarial perturbations in existing markets, plain as you can see.
+Do you really think 40 tulip bulbs in 1635 were really worth the labor of 500 skilled men for a year?
+Or at least, there are fundamentally awful numerical problems in existing markets.

+More importantly, there is a viable theory of adversarial perturbations, and active research on attacking and eliminating them, whereas the many numerically unsophisticated attempts to prevent numerical derangements in markets have not borne great fruit.

 Citations
 ===